fractalliter/nodejs-parallel/README.md

 `node index.js`

-then you would have a uuids.txt file with content similar to this one:
+then you would have a uuids.txt file with content similar to following ones:

 ```
 ID: 19a0ffc5c6e826568dd5f9382384e723 from process ID: 2232